The Met Fifth Avenue: Architecture

 The Met measures almost 1/4 mi long and with more than 2 e6ft2 of floor space, more than 20 times the size of the original 1880 building.
 The museum building is an accretion of over 20 structures, most of which are not visible from the exterior.
 The City of New York owns the museum building and contributes utilities, heat, and some of the cost of guardianship.

 In the early 1890s, the Austrian-born sculptor Karl Bitter was selected to provide the sculptural motifs for the new building's monumental entrance facade.
 In the spandrels of the museum's central structure, he placed six portrait medallions of famed Renaissance artists Raphael, Michelangelo, Albrecht Dürer, Rembrandt, Donato Bramante, and Diego Velázquez.
 On the extensions flanking either side of the larger central structure, he also designed four caryatids that represented different artistic fields: painting, sculpture, architecture, and music.
 The most elaborate sculptural feature of the facade was intended to be four sculpture groupings representing major epochs in the history of art: Ancient, Classical, Renaissance, and Modern.
-A lack of funds and disagreement over how to represent "modern art", led that element of the facade's design to be abandoned; the only vestige of these planned sculptures is four pyramids of roughly-hewn limestone atop the columns.
+A lack of funds, in addition to disagreement over how "modern art" should be visually represented, resulted in that element of the facade's design being abandoned; the only vestige of these planned sculptures is four pyramids of roughly-hewn limestone that can still be seen atop the columns.

+In December 2021, Agnes Hsu-Tang and her husband Oscar Tang donated $125 million towards renovations at the Metropolitan Museum of Art; the grant has since expanded to $500M USD for the new Tang Wing for Modern Art set for completion in 2030.